NLog/NLog/src/NLog.Targets.Network/README.md

 # NLog Network Target

-NLog Network Target for sending mesages using TCP / UDP with support for SSL / TSL.
+NLog Network Target for sending mesages using TCP / UDP sockets with support for SSL / TSL.

 If having trouble with output, then check [NLog InternalLogger](https://github.com/NLog/NLog/wiki/Internal-Logging) for clues.
 See also [Troubleshooting NLog](https://github.com/NLog/NLog/wiki/Logging-Troubleshooting)